-Filaments, also known as blobs, are field aligned coherent plasma perturbations that form in the boundary region of magnetic fusion devices and pass into the scrape-off layer (SOL) [1].
+Filaments, also known as blobs, are field aligned coherent plasma perturbations that form in the boundary region of magnetic fusion devices and pass into the Scrape-Off Layer (SOL) [1].
 Depending on the plasma regime, filaments can impart large quantities of particles and energy onto the first wall, making control, and therefore understanding, of these structures a priority to prepare for larger reactor relevant tokamaks of the future.

-Diagnostics, such as fast cameras that capture microsecond time scales [2-5], Langmuir probes [6-12] and gas puff imaging [13-17] provide a wealth of data useful to characterise the filaments but several aspects behind their global dynamics still need to be clarified.
+Diagnostics, such as fast cameras that capture microsecond time scales [2, 4, 3, 5], Langmuir probes [6, 7, 8, 9, 10, 11, 12] and gas puff imaging [13, 14, 15, 16, 17] provide a wealth of data useful to characterise the filaments but several aspects behind their global dynamics still need to be clarified.
 Numerical simulations can help in developing a more sophisticated understanding, with the experimental observations as a basis to estimate filament properties for use in seeded filament simulations.
-These allow for the dynamics of isolated individual filaments to be studied and to validate physics models by comparing the model evolution to experimental data [5, 18].
-Several 2D and 3D fluid codes exist that can perform these simulations such as STORM [5, 19-21], GBS [22, 23], HESEL [24, 25] and TOKAM3X [26] and other [27, 28], which use similar but distinct models and numerical approaches.
+These allow for the dynamics of isolated individual filaments to be studied and to validate physics models by comparing the model evolution to experimental data [20, 5].
+Several 2D and 3D fluid codes exist that can perform these simulations such as STORM [21, 22, 23, 5], GBS [27, 28], HESEL [29, 30] and TOKAM3X [31], which use similar but distinct models and numerical approaches.

-Filaments have been extensively studied in electrostatic regimes where the magnetic field does not evolve with time, however little work exists studying the electromagnetic regime [29-35].
+Filaments have been extensively studied in electrostatic regimes where the magnetic field does not evolve with time, however little work exists studying the electromagnetic regime [33, 34, 35, 36, 38, 39, 40].
 This regime might be relevant to large L-mode filaments, inter-ELM filaments and, most likely, ELMs.
-The importance of the electromagnetic effects is typically characterised by the parameter $\beta = 2\mu_0 p/B^2$, which represents the ratio between the kinetic plasma pressure, p, and the magnetic plasma pressure, $B^2/(2\mu_0)$.
-The electrostatic limit assumes β and the terms associated with it in the model to be negligibly small, while the electromagnetic effects become relevant in plasmas where β achieves rather small but finite values often calculated using linear physics arguments (see e.g. [36] for a comprehensive review).
-In particular, for the problem we will be tackling (fluid limit, simplified geometry without magnetic shear) these arguments suggest that the electrons have an electromagnetic parallel response when β is comparable to or larger than the mass ratio m_e/m_i and the corresponding linear eigenmodes have a significant electromagnetic component when β is of the order of $(L{\perp}/L{\parallel})^2$, where L{\perp} and L{\parallel} are typical perpendicular and parallel length scales of the system.
-Estimating a nonlinear criterion for electromagnetic behaviour is less trivial [36].
+The importance of the electromagnetic effects is typically characterised by the parameter $\beta = 2\mu_0 p/B^2$ , which represents the ratio between the kinetic plasma pressure, p, and the magnetic plasma pressure, $B^2/(2\mu_0)$ .
+The electrostatic limit assumes $\beta$ and the terms associated with it in the model to be negligibly small, while the electromagnetic effects become relevant in plasmas where $\beta$ achieves rather small but finite values often calculated using linear physics arguments (see e.g. [41] for a comprehensive review).
+In particular, for the problem we will be tackling (fluid limit, simplified geometry without magnetic shear) these arguments suggest that the electrons have an electromagnetic parallel response when $\beta$ is comparable to or larger than the mass ratio $m_e/m_i$ and the corresponding linear eigenmodes have a significant electromagnetic component when $\beta$ is of the order of $(L{\perp}/L{\parallel})^2$ , where $L{\perp}$ and $L{\parallel}$ are typical perpendicular and parallel length scales of the system.
+Estimating a nonlinear criterion for electromagnetic behaviour is less trivial [41].
 A possible formulation of such a criterion for filament physics will be presented in this paper.